Monitoring platform for keeping systems up and running at all times.

 Since being launched in 2014, the AWS Lambda service has spread fast amongst developers and cloud architects, for it is easy to use, and there is a significant cost benefit (pay-per-use basis).

 AWS Lambda is an Amazon Web Services serverless deployment platform that you can use in the AWS cloud environment with basically no overhead.
 It will save you much time and resources using Lambda for performing code tasks for websites, applications, and services running on AWS.
 AWS Lambda is an event-driven computing cloud with many uses.
 In this article, we will present you with some of the best AWS Lambda use cases.

-For those who are providing documents to users, there is always a problem because there is no standard document format that will satisfy desires of all users.
-Some of them would want it in HTML format while others will like to download it as a PDF file or even in some more specialized document format.
+For those who are providing documents to users, there is always a problem because there is no standard document format that will satisfy the desires of all users.
+Some would want it in HTML format, while others would like to download it as a PDF file or even in some more specialized document format.

 You can, of course, make and store copies of all document formats that are most likely to be requested by a user.
-However, soon you will find out that this takes a substantial amount of storage capacity which you can extend for a considerable cost or you can save your resources by using AWS Lambda.
-AWS Lambda can swiftly retrieve the required document, format and convert it, and finally serve it back to the user for a download or a display in a page.
+However, soon you will find out that this takes a substantial amount of storage capacity, which you can extend for a considerable cost, or you can just save your resources by using AWS Lambda.
+AWS Lambda can swiftly retrieve the required document, format and convert it, and finally, serve it back to the user for a download or a display on a page.

-This case is useful for those of you who have stored video files on an S3 bucket.
-For now, you have an instance that polls the bucket on a regular basis.
-It sits until there is a new file uploaded, then it downloads the file, manipulates it in some way, and then drives it back to your origin server.
+This case is helpful for those of you who have stored video files on an S3 bucket.
+For now, you have an instance that polls the bucket regularly.
+It idles until a new file is uploaded, then it downloads the file, processes it somehow, and then drives it back to your origin server.

-The problem is you have an instance that’s sitting idle for a good part of the day basically doing nothing since there is no new video being uploaded, which costs you money and your computer resources that are being used 24⁄7 for no good reason.
+The problem is you have an instance that’s sitting idle for a good part of the day.
+It’s doing nothing when no new video is uploaded and costs you money, and your computer resources are used 24/7 for no reason.